gretaivan/gclone-client/README.md

 [] target
 [] underline h3 header on hoevr
 [] emphasise the keyword in paragraph
+[] when you hover over input add text cursor

 ### Other
 [x] Create review branch